-Advanced surveying technologies, including 3D laser scanning and high definition photogrammetry captured by drones, are transforming the way construction projects worldwide are designed and delivered.
+Advanced surveying technologies, including 3D laser scanning and high definition photogrammetry captured by drones, are transforming Scan-to-BIM processes and the way construction projects worldwide are designed and delivered.

-The ability to digitally capture a physical space or site, from the ground and from the air, using the data to create an intelligent 3D model, is often referred to as Scan-to-BIM.
+The ability to digitally capture a physical space or site, from the ground and from the air, using scan data to create an intelligent 3D model, is often referred to as Scan-to-BIM.

-The process provides a vital starting point for design teams who use BIM to iterate their designs and subsequently manage, coordinate and share all project information.
+The Scan-to-BIM process provides a vital starting point for design teams who use 3D BIM models to iterate their designs and subsequently manage, coordinate and share all project information.

 Scan-to-BIM is being reshaped by technology